friends eating at a street cafe in Lucca

 AzmanL | iStock

-Will my pre-existing condition be covered while I'm away?
+Is my condition covered while travelling?

 Before travelling, it’s crucial to review your coverage.
 Start by consulting your physician about your health status.
 Then, carefully examine the stability clause in your travel insurance policy to confirm what is covered.